netbox-community/netbox/docs/plugins/development/background-jobs.md

 You can schedule the background job from within your code (e.g. from a model's `save()` method or a view) by calling `MyTestJob.enqueue()`.
 This method passes through all arguments to `Job.enqueue()`.
 However, no `name` argument must be passed, as the background job name will be used instead.

+!!! tip
+    A set of predefined intervals can be used from `core.choices.JobIntervalChoices`.

 ### Attributes

 `JobRunner` attributes are defined under a class named `Meta` within the job.
 These are optional (unless specified otherwise), but encouraged.